 Brian has co-authored research articles with ENT physicians who experts in the area of head and neck cancer, supervised numerous graduate SLP students from UNC Chapel Hill, and has taught the Swallowing Disorders course in the UNC Graduate School Division of Speech and Hearing Sciences for twelve years now and is an adjunct professor at North Carolina Central University.

 Financial Disclosure: Mr. Kanapkey will receive an honorarium for teaching this certification course from Vitae SLP Services LLC.
 He receives compensation for teaching the Dysphagia course at NCCU as an adjunct faculty member.

 Non-financial Disclosure: Mr. Kanapkey has no non-financial disclosures to report.

-Financial Disclosure: Mrs. Nosol will receive an honorarium for teaching this certification course from Vitae SLP Services LLC.
+Financial Disclosure: Mrs. Nosol receives an honorarium for teaching this course from Carolina Speech Pathology.